 Use Cases

-You’re on Mars.
+Now imagine you’re on Mars.
 The solar network is down, comms are failing, and an AI voice in your suit says:

 “Your mission objectives are to repair the solar power network.
 Can you do a quick check on the main panel?”